Likelihood ratio tests under model misspecification in high dimensions: Testing for a block-diagonal covariance matrix

+which means that the test keeps asymptotically its nominal level $\alpha$. \item \ND{ We would like to comment on the continuity assumption on the distribution of the random vector $\bfx$, which is needed in the proof of Theorem \ref{thm} in order to ensure formal correctness of the QR-decomposition.
+In general, one could replace the entries of $\mathbf{x}$ by some random vector $\overline{\bf{x}}$ following a continuous distribution without changing the asymptotic distribution of $\log V_n$.
+One choice for $\overline{\bfx}$ could be a mixture of the original distribution and a uniform distribution (see, e.g., Proposition 2.1 in \cite{wang2018} for the log-determinant of the sample covariance matrix).
+If $q_n=q$ denotes a fixed integer, the continuity assumption is not necessary for proving Theorem \ref{thm}.
+For an increasing parameter $q_n$, however, this would require a more restrictive regime for $q = q_n$, since the log-likelihood test statistics involves $q_n+1$ log-determinants of sample covariance matrices.
+We do not pursue in this direction here. } \end{enumerate} \end{remark}

-As a noteworthy-by-product of Theorem \ref{thm}, we are able to construct a test for a diagonal covariance matrix based on the sample correlation matrix. \begin{remark}[Testing for a diagonal covariance matrix] \begin{enumerate} \item As an application, we consider the special case of testing for a diagonal covariance matrix which coincides with complete independence of the $p$ components of $\bfx$ in the normal case.
+As a noteworthy-by-product of Theorem \ref{thm}, we are able to construct a test for a diagonal covariance matrix based on the sample correlation matrix.
+For this purpose, we consider the special case of testing for a diagonal covariance matrix which coincides with complete independence of the $p$ components of $\bfx$ in the normal case.
 In this case, the test in \eqref{null} is equivalent to

-where denotes the population correlation matrix of $\bfy$.
+where $ \mathbf{R} = \diag(\bfSigma)^{-\frac{1}{2}} \bfSigma \diag(\bfSigma)^{-\frac{1}{2}} $ denotes the population correlation matrix of $\bfy$.
 Then, the statistic $V_n$ defined in \eqref{def_statistic} can be written as the determinant of the sample correlation matrix, that is,